 There are a number of caves in the Les Eyzies area that are still open to the public, but not all are suitable for all children whereas others are particularly attractive to children.

 Sadly, or rather annoyingly, the ticketing arrangements for some of the decorated caves is archaic and frustrating.
 And this is particularly noticeable for the more popular caves such as Lascaux II, Font de Gaume and Les Combarelles.
-Pech Merle, although not in the Vezere Valley, shows it does not need to be like this.
+Pech Merle, although not in the Vezere Valley, shows it does not need to be like this (see the Pech Merle page for ticketing information).
 Tickets for Font de Gaume and Les Combarelles are only available on the day from the ticket office.
 As visitor numbers are heavily restricted, to get a ticket you have to get to the ticket office early.
 And in June the queue is already forming two hours before opening (9.30 am).
 Anyway, as spectacular as these cave area, they are probably more suited to older children and adults with a specific interest in cave art and prehistory, perhaps not for young children.Getting tickets for Lascaux II is considerably easier (for full details, see the Lascaux II page), and the site is well worth a visit.
 The suspense of the queue before getting to the hall of the bulls with the enormous paintings really does leave young children looking up in awe.
 Although it is a replica, it was designed in such a way as to replicate as much of the experience of going into the original cave of Lascaux as possible.
 But it is an easy and a safe visit, with minimal steps and an even floor.
 And of course the story of the discovery by four boys and their dog Robot only adds to the adventure.

 By far the most exciting cave for families with younger children is Rouffignac.
 It is a massive cave with a floor that is mostly sticky clay.
 This and because the remarkably clear depictions of mammoths and other animals are a considerable distance into the cave led the owners to install an electric train in 1959.
 Not only does this make the visit an easy one (about an hour long), children love the train ride through the cave to the paintings – a ride that passes by prehistoric bear pits.
 Being on the train has the benefit of not standing around for the length of the visit – as is the case at the other caves.
 At the end of the line, visitors get off the train and stand beneath a wonderful panel of clearly visible, black outline paintings of horses, bison, mammoths and other animals.